hindu-comm/mail_stream_advaita-l/2013/09/Ishwaroham_and_Ishwa/05__shrImallalitAlAlitaH.md

 > of similarities between them is called a pot.

-​A collection of forms is not called 'a pot'.
+A collection of forms is not called 'a pot'.
 It is called 'collection of pots'.
 And, if I accept the sentence as it is, then what will be the name for individual pot.
-​

 > If your